tetranoir/presi/README.md

 # Presi
-Presi is a libary that lets you build interfaces and get out of the box runtime type checking and JSON deserialization.
+Presi (short for praesidium, Latin meaning protection or guard) is a libary that lets you build interfaces and get out of the box runtime type checking and JSON deserialization.
 Presi was inspired by DRY, prop-types, and Scala class objects to let you only define an interface once but still allow you to:

 1. Use the defined interface to statically type check objects in your code,